qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

   to `Error`; merging two modules that adhere to different major versions must fail.

-- The QIR specification is intended to be backwards compatible within the same major version, but may introduce additional features as part of newer minor versions.
+- The QIR specification is intended to be backward compatible within the same major version, but may introduce additional features as part of newer minor versions.
 The behavior of the `"qir_minor_version"` flag must hence be `Max`, such that merging two modules compiled for different minor versions results in